pmerrill/PHP-JS-REST-API-Framework/README.md

         // This should match a key provided by the api/[endpoint].php response.
         result: {

-          // The default value should be null.
-          // app.js updates this from app.call(), which if $get is done calls display.render.output(response).
+          // This is set by app.js after a call is done.
-          // display.render.output(response) iterates over the source's response objects and updates each...
+          // app.js iterates over the endpoint's response and updates all matching source.js response object values.
-          // one that is found in the endpoint's response.
           value: null,

-          // Very important!
-	        // Iterate over this.value and return an output.
-          // display.render.ouput() in app.js calls this function.
-          // The output is appended to the UI element with the same ID...
+          // app.js uses this to build the UI for this response object.
-          // as the name of the parent object. <div id="result"></div>
+          // It appends the output to a specific UI element, which is <div id="app-result"></div> in this case.
           build: function(){
             let output = '';
             for(const element of this.value){